MV Kalakala: Artistic projects

 Several art projects arose from fascination with Kalakala, including a full-length album of solo cello compositions recorded on board the vessel in November 2003, called Songs from a Parallel Universe.
 There is an as-yet unreleased film about the "Ghost Dance" that was filmed on Kalakala.
 There was also a live concert featuring the Icelandic band múm, Serena Tideman and Eyvind Kang, on board the Kalakala.
 The watercolorist Robert Tandecki painted her among her later days.
 Artist Cory Ench painted a large mural of Kalakala in downtown Port Angeles in 1995.

 In 2002, it was home to the Undergraduate Degree Shows for Cornish College of the Arts Design Department.

 A temporary pirate radio station broadcasting from Kalakala is featured in the 2005 documentary film Pirate Radio USA.

-The city of Kirkland bought some of the scrapped pieces of Kalakala and, as of 2018, is considering using them in a public art project.
-Several pieces of the vessel were placed in the parking lot of Salty's on Alki in West Seattle, including a wheelhouse that faces Elliott Bay and the Seattle skyline.
+The city of Kirkland bought some of the scrapped pieces of Kalakala and, as of 2018, is considering using them in a public art project.Several pieces of the vessel were placed in the parking lot of Salty's on Alki in West Seattle, including a wheelhouse that faces Elliott Bay and the Seattle skyline.

+Pieces of the bridge and the auxiliary engine's crankshaft are on display at the King Agriculture Museum in Centralia, Washington.